erkamkhr/auto-program-installer-script-for-ntm/README.md

 1. Create a folder named `programs` in the same directory as the script
 2. Copy installation files into the `programs` folder
 3. Run `auto-installer.bat` with administrator privileges

+## Usage

+When you run the script, you'll be prompted to choose between two installation modes:

+1. **Auto Install Mode**: Automatically installs all available programs in the programs folder
+2. **Manual Mode**: Allows you to select specific programs to install by entering their numbers

 ## Log File